Take Action

 Letters to the Editor Campaign

 We’re writing letters to the editor to let fellow Alaskans know that we are not ok with the authoritarian direction our country has taken.
 If you’re willing to let your voice be heard, please sign up using our form.
 The form is for getting commitments and for metering the publication of letters.
+If you don’t want to use the form, that’s fine.
+But, write that letter and persuade or inform voters.

 Goals